keift/blog/tutorials/install-zapret.md

 ## 3. Change DNS rules

 Zapret only bypasses DPI restrictions.
 But it does not set up a DNS for us.
 We need to do that ourselves.
-We are using DNSCrypt Proxy here.
+We are using Stubby here.

 ```shell
 # Install Stubby